-- 9.4 The MAT Business Manager must ensure bank statements are received regularly and that reconciliations are performed at least on a monthly basis.
-Reconciliation procedures must ensure that: - all bank accounts are reconciled to the academy's cash book; - reconciliations are prepared by the Business Manager; - reconciliations are subject to an independent monthly review carried out by the Executive Headteacher - adjustments arising are dealt with promptly.
+- 9.4 The MAT Finance Manager must ensure bank statements are received regularly and that reconciliations are performed at least on a monthly basis.
+Reconciliation procedures must ensure that: - all bank accounts are reconciled to the academy's cash book on the accounting system; - reconciliations are prepared by the Finance Manager - reconciliations are subject to an independent monthly review carried out by the Executive Headteacher - adjustments arising are dealt with promptly.